-Setting up react native for web is quite easy with the expo.
-Since expo sdk version 33, expo gave the support of react-native web.
-Check out this detailed article for the react-native-web setup with expo.
+Setting up react-native for the web is quite easy with the expo.
+Since expo SDK version 33, expo gave the support of react-native web.
+Check out this detailed article for the react-native-web setup with the expo.

 Great Development Experience

 With the expo kit, you get hot reloading and other great development benefits and experiences.
-Its been seen that changing styles sometimes get difficult with react-native-web when you are coming from html background and don’t’ have much experience with react-native.
+Its been seen that changing styles sometimes get difficult with react-native-web when you are coming from an HTML background and don’t’ have much experience with react-native.

 Styling react-native-web component is exactly the same as styling react-native components.
 In case, you want to have specific styling for the web, you can always write the conditional styling using Platform.OS === ‘web’ check.

 Since react native web is a recent technology hence it doesn’t have a community as big as react.
 But you’ll for sure get a lot of help on the web.
 You can file issues on the official Github repo https://github.com/necolas/react-native-web, ask questions over StackOverflow, reach out to us at codersera.com/contact.